arcana-lab/memoir/README.md

 A case for memory object representation in the LLVM IR

 ## Dependencies
-The compiler depends on z3.
+The compiler depends on LLVM 9.0.0.
+All other dependencies are installed automatically during the build process.

 ## Building
 To build our noelle instance and the MEMOIR passes: